nymbyl/kernramble_web/content/about.md

 1. It's Freezing

-  He is stationed in alaska, world war II - thinks of Eloise - cold life - low station
+   He is stationed in Alaska, World War II - thinks of Eloise - cold life - low station in the world

 2. Being a Proposal of Marriage

    He comes back to the country, and the town - she gets pregant - they marry.
 He's taken with her but is young, a bit foolish

 3. Threnody for the First Born

    First child dies - she is a little messed up by that psychologically

 4. It Took a Thousand Men

    He works odd jobs - to make a living (using earth) - joins society (in a way).
 As part of the collective work force - loses a bit of his identity